Harry Higginson: Discovery of Dodo bones

-“Shortly before the completion of the railway I was walking along the embankment one morning, when I noticed some [workers] removing some peat soil from a small morass.
+Shortly before the completion of the railway I was walking along the embankment one morning, when I noticed some [workers] removing some peat soil from a small morass.
 They were separating and placing into heaps, a number of bones, of various sorts, among the debris.
 I stopped and examined them, as they appeared to belong to birds and reptiles, and we had always been on the lookout for bones of the then mythical Dodo.
 So I filled my pocket with the most promising ones for further examination.

-“A Mr Clarke [sic], the Government schoolmaster in Mahebourg, had Professor Owens’ [sic] book on the Dodo, so I took the bones to him, for comparison with the book plates.
+A Mr Clarke [sic], the Government schoolmaster in Mahebourg, had Professor Owens’ [sic] book on the Dodo, so I took the bones to him, for comparison with the book plates.
 The result showed that many of the bones undoubtedly belonged to the Dodo.
 This was so important a discovery that Clarke [sic] obtained leave to go out to the Morass, and personally superintend the search for more.
 He eventually dispatched a large quantity to the British Museum, which sold for several hundred pounds.

-“I sent a box full to the Liverpool, York, and Leeds Museums, from which, in the former, a complete skeleton was erected.
-This is the only spot in the world where theses bones have been found; and all that are now to be seen in various collections, came out of the same bog, only 200 feet in diameter.”
+I sent a box full to the Liverpool, York, and Leeds Museums, from which, in the former, a complete skeleton was erected.
+This is the only spot in the world where these bones have been found; and all that are now to be seen in various collections, came out of the same bog, only 200 feet in diameter.

 The Dodo bones are still held by World Museum Liverpool, The Yorkshire Museum and Leeds Museums and Galleries.